pbl64k/ShenzhenIO-Turing/README.md

 behind the abstractions (or perhaps instantiations) of blocks and conveyors.
 It's very much a game that's all about computation, pure and simple, and the feeling that you can do anything, given space and money, is much, much stronger.

-Then again, of course neither Infinifactory nor Shenzhen I/O is *actually* Turing complete.
+Then again, of course neither Infinifactory nor Shenzhen I/O are *actually* Turing complete.
 We're not talking about pure, divine combinatory logic here, mateys.
 Neither can operate on arbitrarily large data.
 The same applies to B9900, of course.
-In practice, we usually stick to hand-wavy argument that go like, "Oh, but let's consider a slightly extended impractical model of this computational device that operates on arbitrary precision integers."
+In practice, we usually stick to hand-wavy arguments that go like, "Oh, but let's consider a slightly extended impractical model of this computational device that operates on arbitrary precision integers."
 So we have this notion of "sorta Turing completeness", which means that some simple generalization is Turing complete in precise sense, so we assume that our computational device can placidly bask in reflected glory of its bigger brother.

 The second aspect is that there's no actual proof that B9900 (real or ideal) is Turing complete, only some evidence in favour of this.
-It is widely "known" that "some" arithmetics and reasonably powerful conditional branching are sufficient for Turing completeness, but personally, I've never seen an actual proof of that.
-It is also widely "known" that [SUBLEQ](https://en.wikipedia.org/wiki/One_instruction_set_computer#Subtract_and_branch_if_less_than_or_equal_to_zero) (along with other OISCs) is Turing complete.
+It is widely "known" that "some" arithmetic operations plus reasonably powerful conditional branching are sufficient for Turing completeness, but personally, I've never seen an actual proof of that.
+It is also widely "known" that [SUBLEQ](https://en.wikipedia.org/wiki/One_instruction_set_computer#Subtract_and_branch_if_less_than_or_equal_to_zero) (along with several other OISCs) is Turing complete.
 Of course, `SUBLEQ a, b, c` is trivially expressible in B9900:

             MOV     a, TEMP
             MUL     MINUS1, TEMP